 Dandelions will keep spreading to your garden, but you can reduce the chances of this happening by picking them before they seed.
 When manually removing a dandelion, make sure you dig deep into your soil to extract the entire tap root.

 Dandelions deposit healthy nutrients into your soil, which is why they grow so well in poor soil, but they actually don’t grow so well in soil that is already rich.

 Add phosphorus and nitrogen to your soil, or simply dumb a bag of rich compost where dandelions are growing.
 This won’t kill the dandelions immediately, but it will prevent more from sprouting.

 The acid in vinegar acts as a herbicide against dandelions.
 Put vinegar in a spray bottle and spray your weeds with it.
 It won’t be long before they wither away and die.

 Pour a healthy dose of boiling hot water on the dandelions in your garden.
 Within two days the plant will simply drop dead—and it won’t have the capacity to seed during that time either.

-Maybe the above options are not enough for tackling your tough issues with dandelions taking over your yard and you are looking for something stronger.
-Herbicides are the other option as opposed to the more natural options above.
+Maybe the above options are not enough for tackling the tough issue of dandelions taking over your yard and you are looking for something stronger and that requires less manual labor.

 There are basically 2 types of herbicides available to you when deciding what the best dandelion killer is for your yard.

 Herbicides of course are chemicals and come with their own other issues such as side-effects and potential sicknesses from breathing it in or touching it.
 If you are going to use a herbicide we highly recommend gloves and a mask during the application process and be sure to allow plenty of time for drying before letting your family and pets enjoy your yard!